Minister defends Lee Anderson over ‘robust’ comments on migrants shunning barge

 “He expresses himself in his characteristically robust terms but there is a lot of sense, in my respectful view, in what Lee says.”

-Around 20 migrants refused to board the Bibby Stockholm on Monday because their transfers were cancelled after lawyers challenged the decisions.
+Around 20 migrants did not board the Bibby Stockholm on Monday because their transfers were cancelled after lawyers challenged the decisions.

 On those complaining about the accommodation, Mr Anderson told Express.co.uk: “If they don’t like barges then they should f*** off back to France.”